Is LockDown Browser accessible to those with disabilities?

 - Texthelp Read&Write (Windows): LockDown Browser has a custom integration with Read&Write.
 When a student is using LockDown Browser, a “lockdown mode” setting will be applied to the Read&Write toolbar, preventing certain features from being used during an exam (e.g., web searches).
 The reader and Screen Masking functions remain available to students during the exam.
 More about Read&Write

 - ReadSpeaker webReader for the LMS (Windows and Mac): When WebReader is embedded within a learning system, it will work seamlessly with LockDown Browser with some security limitations (e.g., copy/paste and MP3 downloads are disabled).
 The reading, masking, and text enlarging functions remain available to students during an exam.

 - ReadSpeaker TextAid (Windows): The “bookmarklet” version of TextAid works with LockDown Browser on Windows computers.

-- Speech (Mac): Speech will work with LockDown Browser, however it does not read multiple choice or true/false answer choices correctly with all LMS integrations.
+- Speech (MacOS 10.15 or older): Speech works with LockDown Browser, however it does not read multiple choice or true/false answer choices correctly in all LMS integrations.
 This issue and a potential fix is being investigated by Respondus.